What is wrong with this picture?

 We contend that a similar amount of energy and money will be spent on a project, whether good or bad.
 Therefore, is it worth taking slightly more time and and budget to consider how the new building could fit into or improve the community?
 We think that projects that achieve design consciousness are more successful for our clients.
 These projects rent for higher rates with less turn over and sell for a better return.
 Achieving design consciousness helps the community by positively influencing future projects around them and creating more interesting urban space.
 That is why we have ingrained design consciousness into who we are.

 - What is the context of the scale of buildings around the project?

 - Can the building benefit from the “visual rights” around the project?

-- Where is the sun, views, wind?
+- Where are the sun, views, and wind patterns?

 - Does every square foot of space on the property have a use or multiple uses?